 Geneva (AFP) –

-The UN human rights chief has called for an International Criminal Court investigation into Sri Lanka's Tamil separatist conflict and sanctions on military officials accused of war crimes, according to a report obtained by AFP.
+The UN human rights chief Wednesday called for an International Criminal Court investigation into Sri Lanka's Tamil separatist conflict and sanctions against top generals and others accused of war crimes.

 Michelle Bachelet accused Sri Lanka of reneging on promises to ensure justice for thousands of civilians killed in the final stages of the 37-year separatist war that ended a decade ago.

-"Domestic initiatives for accountability and reconciliation have repeatedly failed to produce results, more deeply entrenching impunity, and exacerbating victims' distrust in the system," she said in the report obtained ahead of its official release.
+"Domestic initiatives for accountability and reconciliation have repeatedly failed to produce results, more deeply entrenching impunity, and exacerbating victims' distrust in the system," she said in her latest report on Sri Lanka.

-The government of President Gotabaya Rajapaksa has reversed some advances made under previous administrations and the South Asian nation was on an "alarming path towards recurrence of grave rights violations," according to the report .
+The government of President Gotabaya Rajapaksa has reversed advances made under previous administrations and the South Asian nation was on an "alarming path towards recurrence of grave rights violations," according to the report .

 Surveillance of rights activists and dissidents has increased and a climate of self-censorship has emerged, it added.